-Murphy, a Republican, was the representative for Ohio's 18th congressional district from 1931 to 1933.
+Murphy was the representative for Ohio’s 18th congressional district and was a Republican.
+He served from 1931 to 1933.

 From May 1919 to Mar 1933, Murphy missed 287 of 1,292 roll call votes, which is 22.2%.
 This is worse than the median of 16.4% among the lifetime records of representatives serving in Mar 1933.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |Dec 1919-Feb 1920||39||5||12.8%||31st|

 |Dec 1920-Mar 1921||92||13||14.1%||53rd|

 |Dec 1921-Feb 1922||48||7||14.6%||28th|